matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 <a name="getColumns" id="getColumns"></a>
 ### `getColumns()`

-Returns the list of columns the rows in this datatable contain.
+Returns the names of every column this DataTable contains.

-This will return the
+This method will return the
-columns of the first row with data and assume they occur in every other row as well.
+columns of the first row with data and will assume they occur in every other row as well.

-Note: If column names still use their in-database INDEX values (@see Metrics), they
+_ Note: If column names still use their in-database INDEX values (@see Metrics), they
-      will be converted to their string name in the array result.
+       will be converted to their string name in the array result._

 #### Signature